 This is a typical scene at the door of the clinic.
 On the left are doctors taking medical information from villagers.
 Outside the door were many, many people waiting to come in for free medical check ups, dental work, cancer seeking pap smears, etc.

-I had someone take a photo of me with a needle on the first day and here it is.
+I had someone take a photo of me with a needle on the first day and here

 We had an excellent weekend and other than Abby fainting (which she is excited about because it makes a good story to tell her friends at school) I think we did really well.
 One of my friends that we went with is a dental hygienist and was thoroughly in her element.
 It was neat to see someone who has skills and is able to put those specific skills to workin a situation like we were volunteering in; her face was lit up the whole time.
 We were very thankful to the dentists we worked with because they took us on in all our inexperience and were very patient with us as we got in their way, held the flashlights totally incorrectly and weren't able to speak the language to the patients very well.